 How Much Compensation Could I Claim From My Landlord?

-By Ruth Lambert.
-Last Updated 1st February 2021.
+By Olivia Fitzpatrick.
+Last Updated 1st July 2021.
 Welcome to our guide on how to claim compensation from your landlord.
 According to the Royal Society for the Prevention of Accidents, over 6,000 deaths occur annually as the result of accidents in the home, while millions of people are taken into Accident and Emergency rooms to treat injuries they have suffered without leaving the house.

 However, if you have suffered from an accident at home, it may not have been your fault.
 If you live in a rented property – rented either privately or from the local council – and your accident occurred as the result of negligence from your landlord, you could be eligible for compensation.